thedoublejay/exchange_exercise/README.md

-# La Coco Crypto Exchange
+## La Coco Crypto Exchange
+> This task should take about 2-6 hours of your time.

 Mr. Ernesto Dela Cruz is planning to setup his own online cryptocurrency exchange.
 His exchange, La Coco Crypto Exchange will accept the supported cryptocurrencies and convert it to a different cryptocurrency.